 Talk to your department coordinator about forming your Graduate Student Committee.
-In general, your committee should be formed by the beginning of the second year of your graduate program, although this varies by department.
+In general, your committee should be formed by the end of the first year of your graduate program, although this varies by department.

 When your committee is formed, an Electronic Graduate Record File is established and approved by The Graduate School.
 You can view your Electronic Graduate Record File by logging into Campus Information Services (http://cis.utah.edu) and clicking on Graduate Student Summary under theGraduate Students section.

 More information on using CIS to view your Electronic Graduate Record File is available in this tutorial.